 Four dorsal interossei work to abduct the second, third, and fourth digits while assisting with flexion of the MCPs, extension of the PIPs, and extension of the DIPs.
-The first dorsal interosseous muscle originates from the first and second metacarpals, inserting to the radial base of proximal phalanx of the second digit as well as its extensor hood.
-The second dorsal interosseous muscle originates from second and third metacarpals, inserting to the radial base of proximal phalanx of the third digit as well as its extensor hood.
-The third dorsal interosseous muscle originates from third and fourth metacarpals, inserting to the ulnar base of proximal phalanx of the third digit as well as its extensor hood.
-The fourth dorsal interosseous muscle originates from fourth and fifth metacarpals, inserting to the ulnar base of proximal phalanx of the fourth digit as well as its extensor hood.
+The first dorsal interosseous muscle originates from the first and second metacarpals, inserting to the radial base of the proximal phalanx of the second digit as well as its extensor hood.
+The second dorsal interosseous muscle originates from the second and third metacarpals, inserting to the radial base of the proximal phalanx of the third digit as well as its extensor hood.
+The third dorsal interosseous muscle originates from the third and fourth metacarpals, inserting to the ulnar base of the proximal phalanx of the third digit as well as its extensor hood.
+The fourth dorsal interosseous muscle originates from the fourth and fifth metacarpals, inserting to the ulnar base of the proximal phalanx of the fourth digit as well as its extensor hood.

 Abductor pollicis longus (APL) originates in the forearm, at the midshaft of the radial border of ulna and the ulnar border of radius, as well as the interosseous membrane.
 It inserts to the radial side of the base of the first metacarpal in addition to the trapezium and opponens pollicis fascia.
 This muscle acts to abduct the first digit.

-Abductor pollicis brevis (APB) originates at trapezium and scaphoid and inserts to the lateral base of proximal phalanx of the first digit.
+Abductor pollicis brevis (APB) originates at the trapezium and scaphoid and inserts to the lateral base of the proximal phalanx of the first digit.
 This muscle acts in first digit abduction in addition to MCP flexion.

 Extensor pollicis longus (EPL) originates at the radial border of ulna and interosseous membrane, distal to the origin of APL.
 EPL inserts to the base of the distal phalanx and acts to extend the interphalangeal joint.

 Extensor pollicis brevis (EPB) originates at the ulnar border of the radius and interosseous membrane at the level of EPL.
-It inserts to the base of proximal phalanx of the first digit and aids in first digit extension at the MCP.
+It inserts to the base of the proximal phalanx of the first digit and aids in the first digit extension at the MCP.

 Opponens pollicis acts to pronate the first metacarpal.
-It originates at trapezium and inserts to the anterolateral aspect of the first metacarpal.
+It originates at the trapezium and inserts to the anterolateral aspect of the first metacarpal.

 Flexor carpi radialis (FCR) originates at the medial humeral epicondyle and inserts to trapezium, second metacarpal, and third metacarpal.
 FCR acts to flex and radially deviate the wrist.